-I am an undergraduate student currently pursuing degrees in both philosophy and theology.
+I am an undergraduate student currently pursuing a degree in philosophy.
 My ultimate dream is to get my PhD in philosophy and work in the academic field.
 I am a Christian, and am always seeking the truth.
 I am heavily impressed and influenced by the Aristotelian-Thomistic philosophical tradition, and most of my writing is from this viewpoint.
 My main areas of interest for research/writing include (but are certainly not limited to): metaphysics, philosophy of religion, philosophy of mind, ethics, systematic theology, biblical theology, historical Jesus, and church history.
 Please feel free to contact me at email@example.com

 About Sens Homines: